octoml/octoml-profile/README.md

 no external configuration necessary.
 - octoml-profile provides both performance and cost insights within minutes.
-- octoml-profile benchmarks with the same data and workflow you use for training and experiment tracking, and doesn't require any of the manual effort usually required to trace or export a model.
+- octoml-profile benchmarks with the same data and workflow you use for training and experiment tracking.
+- The line between code and model is increasingly blurring, and octoml-profile doesn't require any of the manual effort usually required to trace or export a model.
 - octoml-profile supports a diversity of [hardware + state-of-the-art software backends](#supported-backends)
-- octoml-profile has experimental support for dynamic shapes
+- octoml-profile has experimental support for [dynamic shapes](#dynamic-shapes), a necessary characteristic to support the latest trends in generative models.

-Benchmarking deep learning models for cloud deployment is an intricate and tedious process.
-This challenge becomes more significant as the boundary between model and code continues to blur.
-Exporting models from code and selecting the optimal hardware deployment platform and inference backend becomes a daunting task even for expert ML engineers.

-- on each hardware instance type
-- with automatic application of state-of-the-art ML acceleration technologies
-- your model's data shapes and types can vary

-but without the burden of
+- octoml-profile absolves the need for time-consuming, tedious tasks like:

-- exporting the models and stitching them back with pre/post processing code
+  - exporting models and stitching them back with pre/post processing code
-- provisioning the hardware
+  - provisioning hardware
-- preparing the hardware specific dependencies, i.e. the version of PyTorch, Cuda, TensorRT etc.
+  - preparing hardware specific dependencies, i.e. specific versions of PyTorch, Cuda, TensorRT etc.
   - sending the model and data to each hardware and running the benchmarking script

-This agile loop enables anyone familiar with PyTorch to rapidly iterate over their model and the choice of hardware / acceleration technique to meet their deployment goals without "throwing the model over the fence and back".
+- octoml-profile is designed to enable anyone familiar with PyTorch to rapidly iterate over their model and the choice of hardware / acceleration technique to meet their deployment goals without "throwing the model over the fence and back".

+In other words, use octoml-profile if you like speed, ease of use, and if you don't want to spend days manually setting up infrastructure for benchmarking.

 ## Installation